Affiliate links on Android Authority may earn us a commission. Learn more.

-The PS5 has been released for over three months now, as have all of its launch games.
+The PS5 has been on the market for a few years now, as have all of its launch games.
 By now, those launch games will probably have a hefty update package when you first install the game.
 With bugs, patches, content updates, and more, you might be waiting a while before you get to play your new games.

-As soon as all of your console and controller updates are finished, get your PS5 games downloading.
+As soon as all of your console and controller updates are finished, get your PS5 games downloaded.
 Even if you don’t intend to play right away, it’ll be nice to have them downloaded and ready for you when you are ready.
-Though let’s be honest, you’ll probably want to play as soon as possible.
+Though, let’s be honest, you’ll probably want to play as soon as possible.

 While you’re waiting on your PS5 games to download, the other things on this list will keep you entertained.

 Get familiar with your PS5’s new UI and settings

 The new PS5 UI is much more comfortable to explore and more organized than the PS4 UI.
 Make sure you budget time to check out the UI and customizable features in your PS5 settings.